pyconsk/django-konfera/README.rst

 Features in application (for version 0.1)

-* manage Events
-* support multiple events (conferences, meetups)
+* store multiple Events (conferences, meetups) via admin area
-* manage Sponsors
-* manage Speakers (and talks, or workshops)
+* manage Sponsors, Speakers (and talks, or workshops) per event via admin area
+* manage schedule via admin area
+* manage orders via admin area
-* call for proposals
+* call for proposals (speaker and talk registration)
+* volunteer registration
+* show event details (speakers, sponsors)

 Work to be done in near future

 * attendees registration (tickets)
-* order with multiple tickets (receipts)
+* order details (receipts) in frontend
-* schedule generation
 * schedule generation in ics calendar format
+* automated payments processing (PayPal, FIO bank)
+* attendees registration on premise

 Quick start
 -----------

 There is example directory, that provides a convenience feature to allow potential users to try the app straight from the app repo without having to create a django project.
 It can also be used to develop the app in place.
-You can read more in `README.md` inside example directory.
+You can read more in `README.md <https://github.com/pyconsk/django-konfera/blob/master/example/README.md>_` inside example directory.

 Contributing Guide
 ------------------